Cat Pastel

 Mandarin Chinese

 I lived in Shanghai in 2019, which allowed me to discover the Chinese culture and more specifically the Chinese language.
 I fell in love with this language, and since then have been practicing with diligence.
-My dream is to have the ability to enjoy Chinese literature in Chinese, and by enjoy I mean not only understand the text but also grasp its subtleties and relish the style in which it is written, all things which are lost in translation.
-This goal is of course difficult, maybe to the point of being unattainable; it is nonetheless the resolution by which I abide when I practice.

 Frankly, I think we should measure the time spent on learning Chinese in kilometers of copied characters